Call 0333 444 1067 – Office Hours Mon-Fri: 9am-5pm

 The menopause transition usually starts when a woman is in her mid-to-late 40s, and the average age for a woman to reach the menopause in the UK is 51.

 8 in 10 women experience symptoms of the menopause, and the duration of these symptoms can vary greatly.
-For most women symptoms last around seven years, but can be shorter for some women and longer for others – it’s different for everybody.
+For most women symptoms last around eight years, but can be shorter for some women and longer for others – it’s different for everybody.

 I’ve clearly seen that every single woman is different in her experience – in the range of symptoms, how severe they are, how long they last, and the impact they have.
 It’s why care is not one size fits all.
 Personal, tailored care is a must.